-Nurses work directly with patients in various positions as licensed practical nurses, registered nurses, and advanced practice nurses.
+Nurses work directly with patients as licensed practical nurses, registered nurses, and advanced practice nurses.
 Some nurses choose to specialize in a particular field.

-Registered nurses comprise the largest, single occupation in the healthcare field, totaling 2.7 million workers in the U.S. as of 2014.
-By 2020, Illinois projects a nurse shortage of more than 21,000 employees.
-Due to the shortage, the state is working diligently to recruit graduates from nursing schools in Illinois and elsewhere.
-This shortage also means that there are many positions available in rural and urban areas.
+Registered nurses comprise the largest single occupation in the healthcare field, totaling 2.7 million workers in the U.S. as of 2014.
+By 2020, Illinois projects a nursing shortage of more than 21,000 employees.
+Due to this shortage, the state is working to recruit graduates from nursing schools.
+This shortage also means there are many positions available in rural and urban areas.
 Nurses work in a variety of settings, including hospitals, schools, and private homes.
-Graduates from Illinois nursing schools are also able to work out of state.
+Graduates from Illinois nursing schools can also work out of state.

 How to Become a Nurse in Illinois

 When evaluating prospective nursing programs, consider their length and prerequisites.
 Nursing schools in Illinois set certain enrollment requirements.
-At minimum, a nursing student must earn a high school diploma or GED to enter RN programs in Illinois.
+At minimum, nursing students must earn a high school diploma or GED to enter RN programs in Illinois.
 LPN programs do not require a college degree, but graduates must pass entrance and licensure exams.
 Nursing schools in Illinois may require SAT test scores.
 Prerequisites vary between programs.
-Degree candidates interested in teaching pursue a master's degree in nursing, while learners seeking a leadership position must earn a doctor of nursing practice.
+Degree candidates interested in teaching can pursue a master's degree in nursing, while learners seeking a leadership position must earn a doctor of nursing practice.

 Nursing Licensure in Illinois

 LPNs and RNs take different versions of the National Council Licensure Examination, or NCLEX-RN exam.
 The test may include up to 265 questions.
-To prepare for the exam, the National Council for State Boards of Nursing recommends that applicants review test plans.
+To prepare for the exam, the National Council for State Boards of Nursing recommends applicants review test plans.

 Career Outlook for Nurses in Illinois

 Illinois offers three primary careers for nursing: LPN, RN, and APN.
 Under the direction of an RN, an LPN assists medical professionals in the nursing practice.
 An RN, who typically holds a bachelor's degree in nursing, provides direct patient care and promotes health.
-The Bureau of Labor Statistics projects employment in Illinois to increase 3.4% for RNs and 3.4% for LPNs.
+The Bureau of Labor Statistics projects employment in Illinois to increase 2.1% for RNs.
 An APN holds licensure as an RN and APN.
 Using advanced diagnostic skills, an APN assists medical professionals in the practice of medicine.
 Unlike RNs and LPNs, APNs can prescribe and administer medication and order diagnostic tests.
 As they advance their careers, nurses may choose to specialize in a specific area, such as pediatrics, emergency nursing, or coronary care.
 Teaching and leadership positions are also available.

 Biggest Hospitals in Illinois

 Hospitals provide many employment opportunities for recent graduates of nursing schools in Illinois.
-Several hospitals in Illinois, including the two institutions below, serve as teaching hospitals, offering internships, fellowships, and work study programs.
+Several hospitals in Illinois serve as teaching hospitals, offering internships, fellowships, and work-study programs.
 Teaching hospitals provide degree candidates with the opportunity to network and learn from professionals who have years of experience.

 - Rush University Medical Center: A teaching hospital accredited by the Commission on Accreditation of Rehabilitation Facilities, Rush University Medical Center treated 31,810 patients in the past year.
-U.S. News & World Reports ranks the medical center as the second best hospital in Illinois.
+U.S. News & World Report ranks the medical center as the second best hospital in Illinois.
 With more than 2,500 students, the medical center offers an ideal educational setting.

-The Illinois Association of Schools Nurses remains the only organization in Illinois that is designed for school nurses.
+- Illinois Association of School Nurses: The Illinois Association of School Nurses remains the only organization in Illinois designed for school nurses.
 The association advocates for nurses in the state and provides industry-specific information, including employment opportunities, news and events, conference registration, membership forms, and awards and scholarships available for nurses employed by Illinois school districts.

 Accredited Online Nursing Programs in Illinois